-Excess cancer risk and chronic and acute noncancer risk will be assessed using the most current RBCs available as shown in OAR 340-245-8010 Table 2.
-The TACs from the CAO emissions inventory and corresponding RBCs to be included in the Level 3 Risk Assessment are presented in Tables 4-1 and 4-2 for significant TEUs and gas combustion TEUs, respectively.
+Excess cancer risk and chronic and acute noncancer risk were assessed using the most current RBCs available as shown in OAR 340-245-8010 Table 2.
+The TACs from the CAO emissions inventory and corresponding RBCs that were included in the Level 3 Risk Assessment are presented in Tables 4-1 and 4-2 for significant TEUs and gas combustion TEUs, respectively.